HouseOfTies/XhibalbaBot_client/README.md

 - Run your bot with node bot.js

 ---
-Note: if you want to contribute to the project, use the experimental branch, in case you use the main one, pull the experimental branch in the same way.
+Note: if you want to contribute to the project, fork the repository and pull a request with the new function or the added detail.